rpcrimi/WaffleIO/markdown/set_up.md

 ## Set-Up

+In this section, we will focus on setting up a new Waffle project and integrating the project with GitHub.

 1. If you do not already have one, create a GitHub account.
 You will only need the basic plan to work through this tutorial.
 	- If you do not know how to use GitHub, read this quick tutorial: [GitHub Tutorial](https://guides.github.com/activities/hello-world/)
 2. Visit (https://waffle.io/) and sign up by choosing "Public Repos" and logging in through your GitHub credentials.